tanganke/fusionlib/README.md

 pip install fusionlib
 ```

-# Citation
+## Citation

-If you use fusionlib in your research and find this is package is helpful, consider cite it using the following BibTeX entry:
+If fusionlib contributes to your research and you find this package beneficial, please consider citing it using the following BibTeX entry:

 ```bibtex
 @misc{tanganke2022fusionlib,